danforthcenter/plantcv/docs/photosynthesis_read_cropreporter.md

 !!! note
     This function assumes a specific pattern between the .INF metadata file and the corresponding .DAT binary image filenames.
-We assume that for every metadata file `xx_HDR_xxx.INF` there will be a corresponding image files with the same path named `xx_XXX_xxx.DAT` where XXX is the analysis protocol (e.g. PSD, PSL, etc.).
+We assume that for metadata file  `HDR_xx.INF` or `xx_HDR_xx.INF` there will be a corresponding image files with the same path, containing `XXX_xxx.DAT` or `xx_XXX_xxx.DAT` where XXX is the analysis protocol (e.g. PSD, PSL, etc.).
 Some CropReporter imaging protocols will results in multiple binary image .DAT files per .INF metadata file.

 ```python
 from plantcv import plantcv as pcv